Queen Seondeok of Silla: Succession to the throne

 Born Princess Deokman (德曼), Seondeok was the daughter of King Jinpyeong and Queen Maya of Silla.
 She had two siblings, Princess Cheonmyeong and Princess Seonhwa (although Seonhwa's existence is controversial due to the discovery of evidence in 2009 that points to King Uija's mother as being Queen Sataek and not Seonhwa as indicated by historical records).
 It is uncertain whether she or Cheonmyeong was the first born.
 According to the disputed text Hwarang Segi, Cheonmyeong was older than Seondeok.
 According to the historical text Samguk sagi, Seondeok was the eldest daughter.

 According to the disputed text Hwarang Segi, because King Jinpyeong had no son whom he could pass the crown to, he began to consider his son-in-law, Kim Yongsu (husband of Princess Cheonmyeong) as his successor - after recognizing his achievements for the country.
-When Princess Deokman heard of it, she made a plea to her father, asking him to give her a chance to compete for the throne, insisting that she too has the right to compete for the throne as much as Kim Yongsu has.
+When Princess Deokman heard of it, she made a plea to her father, asking him to give her a chance to compete for the throne, insisting that she too had the right to compete for the throne as much as Kim Yongsu had.
 Seeing her determination, the King gave her the chance to prove herself worthy of the throne.
 Although it was not unusual for women to wield power in Silla (Queen Sado also served as a regent for King Jinpyeong), the thought of having a female ruler sitting on the throne was still unacceptable for most of them.
 Therefore, Princess Deokman had to prove herself in order to gain the trust and support of her people.
 Eventually, she succeeded, and was named as King Jinpyeong's successor.
 But this story is not mentioned in the historical texts Samguk sagi and Samguk yusa.
-According to Samguk yusa, the reason Seondeok became a female monarch was just because there was no male Seonggol of Bone-rank system.
+According to the Samguk yusa, the reason Seondeok became a female monarch was just because there was no male Seonggol of Bone-rank system.